Dinsmoor/hamChat/README.md

 0. Be WARNED that the plugin interface may change in the future.
 If this does, the 'Core' plugin version will increment.
 1. Copy hamChatPlugin.py to your new plugin file name, into the `plugins` folder
-2. Rename the hamChatPlugin to whatever you like, and inherit from `hamChatPlugin`.
+2. Rename the hamChatPlugin class name to whatever you like, and inherit from `hamChatPlugin`.
 3. Write your `self.description`.
 Be sure to declare any new handlers if you expect to send or receive messages over a transport.
 4. Read the entirity of the comments and examples in `__init__`, they tell you how best to interface with the main program.
 5. Read all the default methods and their descriptions to figure out when you want your code to run.
 Take note: